 Mark grew up poor in Greensboro, North Carolina as the ninth of ten children in a green shingled house with a red roof.
 His father was an abusive alcoholic.
-Their house had no heat, no AC, and didn’t even have a shower for them to wash in.
+Their house had no heat, no AC, and didn’t even have a shower for them to wash.

 While he was working there, NAFTA was implemented, and his job like so many others had wages cut.
-They were cut so badly in fact, that he ended up having to leave.
-After that, he worked at a restaurant as a shift worker before becoming the General Manager there, and served in that role for five years.
-During that time, his wife Yolonda started a day care center which grew rapidly, requiring them to get a new building.
+They were cut so badly in fact, he ended up leaving.
+After that, he worked at a restaurant as a shift worker before becoming the general manager there, and served in that role for five years.
+During that time, his wife Yolonda started a day care center which grew rapidly, requiring them to acquire a new building.

-On April 3rd of 2018, Mark’s life changed when he stood up against the Greensboro city council in a speech that has now been seen over 100,000,000 times.
-Since that speech he has served on the NRA National Outreach Board, has appeared on Fox and Friends, has been interviewed by Lara Trump, and has traveled the state and nation spreading the conservative message.
+On April 3, 2018, Mark’s life changed when he stood up against the Greensboro City Council in a speech which has been seen over 150,000,000 times.
+Since that speech, he has served on the NRA National Outreach Board, has appeared on Fox and Friends, has been interviewed by Lara Trump, and traveled the state and nation spreading the conservative message.

 Mark resides in Greensboro and is happily married to his wife Yolonda, and has two kids, and a grandchild.

 I live in California, but just made a contribution to your campaign.
 You are one of the most impressive people I’ve heard speak in many years.
 I truly believe that you represent the vast majority of Americans and appreciate your work to get America back on track.
 Thanks!